Brent-W-Anderson/ESSENCE/README.md

 ### TODO:

+#### - fix bug where player can't jump with spacebar if he's been standing still for too long.

 #### - allow AxisArrows to drag objects around the scene.

 #### - zooming in should look at the top of the player, not the center.